reposense/RepoSense/docs/DeveloperGuide.md

 Summary view act as the main dashboard which shows the varies calculations.
 Tabbed interface is responsible for loading various modules such as authorship to display additional information.

+### Javascript Files
+- **api.js** - loading and parsing of the dashboard content
+- **main.js** - main controller that handles the loading of the content into different modules
+- **v_summary.js** - module that supports the ramp chart view
+- **v_authorship.js** - module that supports the authorship view

+### Javascript Code Quality Checker
+Our project follows the [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript), the eslint configuration file is available at the root of the project.
+Please run a `npm run lint -- --fix frontend/src/**/*js` from the project root directory and fix all of the eslint errors before committing your code for final review.

 ### Loading of dashboard information
 The main Vue object depends on the `summary.json` data to determine the right `commits.json` files to load into memory.
 This is handled by `api.js` which loads the relevant file information from the network files if it is available, otherwise a report archive have to be used.